conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 ### SASL Authentication

-With SASL authentication using OAUTHBEARER, clients authenticate with an identity (the `sub` in the OIDC JWT token) which can be mapped to an external Service Account in the Gateway.
+With SASL authentication using OAUTHBEARER, clients authenticate with an identity (the `sub` in the OIDC JWT token) which can be mapped to an external Service Account in Gateway.
 You can also create a new local Service Account.

 :::note
-If you have configured OAUTHBEARER, the Gateway expects the client to provide a JWT token, and the grant type should be `clientcredentials`.
+If you have configured OAUTHBEARER, Gateway expects the client to provide a JWT token, and the grant type should be `clientcredentials`.
 :::

 See [how to manage Gateway Service Accounts using SASL_PLAINTEXT.](/gateway/how-to/manage-service-accounts-and-acls/)